ADGEfficiency/teaching-monolith/backprop/readme.md

 ## Practical

-Examples of numpy neural networks are given in the [classification]() and [regression]() notebooks for single hidden layer neural networks.
+Examples of numpy neural networks are given in the [classification](https://github.com/ADGEfficiency/teaching-monolith/blob/master/backprop/classification.ipynb) and [regression](https://github.com/ADGEfficiency/teaching-monolith/blob/master/backprop/regression.ipynb) notebooks for single hidden layer neural networks.

 The practical for this class is to:
 - extend the neural nets to two hidden layers
 - extend the neural nets to n hidden layers
-- implement SGD
+- implement SGD (batching)
 - optimize the training (learning rate decay, early stopping etc)
+- gradient clipping

 ## Resources & further reading